BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 * Step 3 (cross-tissue intersection): cross_tissue
 * Step 4 (GREAT gene ontology analysis): not applicable; however, you could use the intermediate files from several steps in the pipeline (particularly steps 2a, 3, and 5) as input.
 * Step 5 (sorting peaks into enhancers and promoters): enhancers_and_promoters.
 While there are a lot of output bed files from this step, the outputs that directly answer the questions posed by 5a and 5b are the Jaccard figures in the top level of the directory.
 Generally the output files from step 5 are sorted into subdirectories that correspond to which step 6 task they serve as input for.
 However, there is no step 6a subdirectory because the inputs to step 6a are simply the four original input ATAC-seq files, and the steps 6d and 6f subdirectories contain promoter files that are not actually used in step 6.
 * Step 6 (motif analysis): motifs.
 Please note that the version uploaded to GitHub only contains a subset of files from the output, as the entire output is too massive to put on GitHub.
+The files that have been included are meme-chip.html and summary.tsv, which show the motifs that are enriched in the input datasets.
+(Directory names indicate what the input datasets were.)
+Outputs that are labeled with MEME describe motifs that were discovered (with E-value as a measure of significance), while STREME outputs are motifs that are either enriched in the sequence or relatively enriched compared to control sequences.
 On the main level of the output directory, you can also find figures that visualize the Jaccard index for the overlaps performed.
+The [Jaccard index](https://bedtools.readthedocs.io/en/latest/content/tools/jaccard.html), which measures the size of the intersection divided by the size of the union of the two datasets.
+It ranges from 0 to 1, with 1 indicating more overlap between the datasets.
+It is a symmetrical measure that serves as an alternative to percentage overlap between two datasets, as percentage overlap is not robust to any differences in dataset size, especially if one dataset is much larger than the other.

 ### Individual scripts, if you'd like to run only parts of the pipeline:
 **Usage of the following individual scripts (with inputs, outputs, and example runs) can be found [here](setup/SCRIPTS.md).**